 Weight: 50 to 70 pounds

-Coat Color: Liver and white or solid liver; can have spotted, ticked or roan patterns
+Coat Color: Liver or liver and white with/without ticked, spotted, or roan markings

 Characteristics of the German Wirehaired Pointer